Additive Manufacturing Certification Program

 Purdue University developed its Additive Manufacturing Certification Program to give working professionals and students an opportunity to study industry case studies and stay current with the rapidly industrializing area of AM technologies.

-The Additive Manufacturing Certification Program, expected to launch by early 2019, offered by Purdue Online Learning is a first step for students or professionals who seek fundamental knowledge and skills to immediately apply to their projects and advance their careers.
+The Additive Manufacturing Certification Program, expected to launch by early 2019, is the first step for students or professionals who seek fundamental knowledge and skills to immediately apply to their projects and advance their careers.
 It is an in-depth review designed for engineers, managers or executives who want to gain a firm understanding of additive manufacturing.

 Academic Excellence and Industry Expertise

 Students in the Additive Manufacturing Certification Program obtain training from industry experts who meet Purdue University’s high standards of academic excellence.
 The non-credit certificate program is offered in collaboration with the Purdue School of Materials Engineering and The Barnes Group Advisors, a Pittsburgh-based consulting company providing additive manufacturing expertise.

 The Barnes Group Advisors was founded by Purdue graduate John E. Barnes (BSMSE ’92, MSMSE ’94), and currently consists of 12 employees who form their ADDvisor℠ Services team.
 This course is supported by several members of the ADDvisor℠ Services team whose contributions to the field include certifying flight hardware using additive manufacturing for series production engines and aircraft.

 Because these instructors are active professionals with decades of consulting and industry experience, they are ideally-positioned to provide students with a wealth of knowledge, foundational skills, and effective preparation for real-world application.

 About This Program

 The program is for working professionals or students who want to know more about additive manufacturing from both a technical and business mindset.